List of tallest buildings in Tysons, Virginia: History

 Development by the military and intelligence sectors in Tysons began in 1952 with the construction of a 330 ft microwave transmission tower, known as the Tysons Corner Communications Tower, by the United States Army.
-Built upon the highest elevation in Fairfax County, the tower relayed microwave transmissions between Washington, D.C. and government facilities near the Blue Ridge Mountains to enable emergency continuity of government.
+Built upon the highest elevation in Fairfax County, the tower relayed microwave transmissions between Washington, D.C., and government facilities near the Blue Ridge Mountains to enable emergency continuity of government.
 Tysons itself was a rural crossroads community until 1961, when the Central Intelligence Agency completed its headquarters in nearby Langley.
-This spurred defense contractors to setup offices in Tysons.
+This spurred defense contractors to set up offices in Tysons.
 In 1962, real estate developer WestGroup received county approval to build its WestGate and WestPark office parks in Tysons which were among the first in the area.
 That same year, the county also approved plans for Lerner Enterprises to build the Tysons Corner Center shopping mall, which subsequently opened in 1968.

 By the mid-1980s, the Fairfax County supervisors approved an easing of the county's 75 ft height limit to allow for the construction of the never-built 204 ft Tysons Tower office building at the intersection of the Capital Beltway and Virginia Route 7.
 By 1985, Fairfax County officials considered a plan to construct "gateways" which consisted of pairs of buildings as high as 22 stories or 215 ft at key intersections along the Capital Beltway, the Dulles Access Road, Virginia Route 7, and Virginia Route 123.
 County officials sought to make Tysons into Fairfax County's "new downtown."
 The plan also called for proposing a rooftop height limit of 730 ft as the maximum height for future construction projects.